haacked/haacked.com/_posts/archived/2005-12-29-writing-code-is-more-like-being-a-dj.aspx.markdown

 ---
 layout: post
-title: "Writing Code Is More Like Being a DJ"
+title: Writing Code Is More Like Being a DJ
 date: 2005-12-29 -0800
 comments: true
 disqus_identifier: 11387
 categories: []
+redirect_from: "/archive/2005/12/28/writing-code-is-more-like-being-a-dj.aspx/"
 ---

 While we’re on the topic of appropriate analogies for software development, my homie Micah writes a post about how certain analogies fall short, and [he compares writing software to being an